How We Think and the Technogenesis Loop

 The Book

 How We Think: Digital Media and Contemporary Technogenesis was published by the University of Chicago Press in 2012.
 Chicago's publisher page lists N. Katherine Hayles as author, gives ISBNs 9780226321424 and 9780226321370, and lists the book at 296 pages.
 Amazon lists the paperback product at ISBN-10 0226321428.
 UCLA's faculty profile identifies Hayles as Distinguished Research Professor at UCLA and James B. Duke Professor Emerita at Duke; the same profile lists How We Think among her books.
-Duke's publication record also lists the book as a 2012 University of Chicago Press publication.
+Duke's literature record describes the book around the proposition that people think through, with, and alongside media.

 The book asks how thinking changes when print-based scholarship enters digital media.
 Hayles's answer is not that books vanish or screens conquer.
 It is that human cognition and technical systems coevolve, producing new habits, disciplines, and blind spots.